epfl-ada/ada-2020-project-milestone-p3-p3_bamboozled-gang/README.md

 ## Research questions
 _A list of research questions you would like to address during the project._

-- Is it possible to apply the techniques seen in the article to other games?
+1. Is it possible to apply the techniques seen in the article to other games?
-- Is it possible to identify betrayal on a "long term" basis (vs. in the article on a specific point in time)?
+1. Is it possible to identify betrayal on a "long term" basis, i.e. deception (vs. in the article on a specific point in time)?
-- What are the clues to identify "traitors" in social deduction games?
+1. What are the clues to identify "traitors" in social deduction games?

+**TODO** Question 1, ça sera avec le dataset original, puis question 2. avec Mafiascum, on fait une conslusion avec question 3 lol

 ## Proposed dataset
 _List the dataset(s) you want to use, and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you've read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible given the datasets at hand._